Written by Lisa Jones.

 EMBARGOED PRESS RELEASES

-Always mention if you want a press release or review to go live on a specific date.
+Always mention if you want a press release to go live on a specific date.

-Try to send your press release in the morning, especially if you want it to go live on that day.
-Press releases that are sent later in the day may be put aside until the following day.
+Send your press release in the morning on the day you would like it to go live.
+Press releases that are sent later in the day may not be added to websites until the following day.

 The busiest day for press releases is Friday, especially for those announcing new music.
 To avoid your news from drowning under all the other announcements for that day, consider arranging for your press release to go live on a quieter day.
 Doing so may also ensure that your news stays on the front page of media websites for longer, therefore capturing a larger audience.

 Avoid making announcements during times of the year where people are less likely to pay attention, such as Christmas / New Years and the long Easter weekend.
-Some media organisations will also not be working during those times, and your press release may not be uploaded as a result.
+Some media organisations will also not be working during those times, and your press release may not be uploaded until the next working day.

 OTHER INFORMATION TO PROVIDE

 - At least one high-resolution image (photo of the band or album cover etc.).
-Having an image can make your press release stand out above all the rest when it’s uploaded to the internet.
+Having an image can make your press release stand out.
 Make sure your image is in .JPG or .PNG format, and is high-resolution.
 Please ensure credit is given to the photographer if required.

 - If you are also requesting a review, provide a free (not something you have to sign up for) download or streaming link.
 If you would like to send a physical CD, check with the media organisation first.

-Also, if you send through the release artwork it can be used to accompany the review.
+If you send through the release artwork it can also be used to accompany the review.

 - List all the details of your gigs/tour at the bottom of the press release, for example: